yfzhang114/MME-RealWorld/README.md

     <img src="./asset/name_logo.jpg" width="100%" height="100%">
 </p>

-<font size=7><div align='center' > [[🍎 Project Page](https://mme-realworld.github.io/)] [[📖 arXiv Paper](https://arxiv.org/pdf/2405.21075)] [[📊 Dataset](https://github.com/BradyFU/MME-RealWorld?tab=readme-ov-file#-dataset)][[🏆 Leaderboard](https://MME-RealWorld.github.io/home_page.html#leaderboard)]  </div></font>
+<font size=7><div align='center' > [[🍎 Project Page](https://mme-realworld.github.io/)] [[📖 arXiv Paper](https://arxiv.org/pdf/2405.21075)] [[📊 Dataset](https://huggingface.co/datasets/yifanzhang114/MME-RealWorld)][[🏆 Leaderboard](https://MME-RealWorld.github.io/home_page.html#leaderboard)]  </div></font>

 ---

 ## 🔥 News

-* **`2024.08.20`** 🌟 We are very proud to launch MME-RealWorld, which contains 13K high-quality images, annotated by more than 30 workers, resulting in 29K question-answer pairs that cover 43 subtasks across five real-world scenarios.
+* **`2024.08.20`** 🌟 We are very proud to launch MME-RealWorld, which contains 13K high-quality images, annotated by more than 32 workers, resulting in 29K question-answer pairs that cover 43 subtasks across five real-world scenarios.

 ## 👀 MME-RealWorld Overview

-Comprehensive evaluation of Multimodal Large Language Models (MLLMs) has recently garnered widespread attention in the research community.
-However, we observe that existing benchmarks present several common barriers that make it difficult to measure the significant challenges that models face in the real world, including: 1) small data scale leading to large performance variance; 2) reliance on model-based annotations, resulting in significant model bias; 3) restricted data sources, often overlapping with existing benchmarks and posing a risk of data leakage; 4) insufficient task difficulty and discrimination, especially the limited image resolution.
-To tackle these issues, we introduce <strong>MME-RealWorld</strong>.
-Initially, we collect more than **300K** images from public datasets and the Internet, filtering **13K** high-quality images for data annotation.
-With the participation of professional **25** annotators and **7** researchers, we annotate **29K** question-answer pairs that cover **43** subtasks across five real-world scenarios, extremely challenging even for humans.
-We further conduct a thorough evaluation involving **28** prominent MLLMs, such as GPT-4o, Gemini 1.5 Pro, and Claude 3.5 Sonnet.
-Our results show that existing models perform poorly in multiple real-world tasks, and there is a significant gap among different models.
-We hope that MME-RealWorld will further inspire the research community to improve and evolve this field.
-Our work distinguishes from existing benchmarks through five key features:
+Existing Multimodal Large Language Model benchmarks present several common barriers that make it difficult to measure the significant challenges that models face in the real world, including:

-* ***Scale, Diversity, and Real-World Utility.*** Our image themes cover $6$ key domains and $14$ sub-class images, offering a highly diverse set of images.
-Our $43$ sub-class tasks are all closely related to real-world specific tasks, providing high practical value and making it the largest fully human-annotated MLLM benchmark.
+1) small data scale leads to a large performance variance;

-* ***Quality.*** (1) *Image Resolution.* Many image details contain important information, such as a scoreboard in a sports event.
-Only with high-resolution images can such critical details be understood, providing the expected assistance to humans.
-(2) *Annotation.* All annotations are completed manually, with 7 experts cross-checking the results to ensure data quality.
+2) reliance on model-based annotations results in restricted data quality;

-* ***Safety.*** Our data does not overlap with any existing MLLM benchmark, minimizing *the risk of data leakage*.
-Additionally, our annotations do not rely on any models, thus *avoiding model biases*.
-With over $30$ annotators, including several with professional knowledge backgrounds, we ensure that our dataset has no significant personal biases.
+3) insufficient task difficulty, especially caused by the limited image resolution.

-* ***Difficulty and Distinguishability.*** The dataset's challenges are mainly in the following aspects: (1) *Performance*.
-Even the most advanced model has not exceeded $55\%$ accuracy in basic perception tasks, with reasoning tasks being even more difficult.
-(2) *Distinguishability.* There are significant differences between models, with a clear gap between earlier works like LLaVA and more advanced recent models.
-(3) *Computation*.
-Due to the high resolution of the selected images, some models exhibit very slow processing speeds, thus our data also poses computational efficiency challenges.
+We present MME-RealWord, a benchmark meticulously designed to address real-world applications with practical relevance.
+Featuring 13,366 high-resolution images averaging 2,000 × 1,500 pixels, MME-RealWord poses substantial recognition challenges.
+Our dataset encompasses 29,429 annotations across 43 tasks, all expertly curated by a team of 25 crowdsource workers and 7 MLLM experts.
+The main advantages of MME-RealWorld compared to existing MLLM benchmarks as follows:

-* ***MME-RealWorld-CN.*** Existing Chinese benchmark ([liu2023mmbench](https://arxiv.org/pdf/2307.06281)) is usually translated from its English version.
-This has two problems:
+1. **Data Scale**: with the efforts of a total of 32 volunteers, we have manually annotated 29,429 QA pairs focused on real-world scenarios, making this the largest fully human-annotated benchmark known to date.

-   (1) *Question-image mismatch.* The image may relate to an English scene, which is not intuitively connected to a Chinese question.
+2. **Data Quality**: 1) Resolution: Many image details, such as a scoreboard in a sports event, carry critical information.
+These details can only be properly interpreted with high- resolution images, which are essential for providing meaningful assistance to humans.
+To the best of our knowledge, MME-RealWorld features the highest average image resolution among existing competitors.
+2) Annotation: All annotations are manually completed, with a professional team cross-checking the results to ensure data quality.

-    (2) *Translation mismatch* ([tang2024mtvqa](https://arxiv.org/pdf/2405.11985)), where machine translation is not precise and perfect enough.
+3. **Task Difficulty and Real-World Utility.**: We can see that even the most advanced models have not surpassed 60% accuracy.
+Additionally, many real-world tasks are significantly more difficult than those in traditional benchmarks.
+For example, in video monitoring, a model needs to count the presence of 133 vehicles, or in remote sensing, it must identify and count small objects on a map with an average resolution exceeding 5000×5000.

-    We collect additional images and ensure that all images focus on Chinese scenarios, asking Chinese workers for annotation.
-This results in $5,917$ QA pairs.
+4. **MME-RealWord-CN.**: Existing Chinese benchmark is usually translated from its English version.
+This has two limitations: 1) Question-image mismatch.
+The image may relate to an English scenario, which is not intuitively connected to a Chinese question.
+2) Translation mismatch [58].
+The machine translation is not always precise and perfect enough.
+We collect additional images that focus on Chinese scenarios, asking Chinese volunteers for annotation.
+This results in 5,917 QA pairs.

 <p align="center">
     <img src="./asset/MME_RealWorld.png" width="100%" height="100%">